liuzh811/BurnedAreaRS/README.md

 BAED: Burned Area Extraction and Dating

-CODE is stored in baed_code.
+CODE is stored in baed_code.r.

 Section I: algorithm input and outputs